Dayun123/products-rest-api/README.md

 ---
 ### Caveats

-As I'm trying to understand the Express framework, I will *NOT* be using:
+As I'm trying to understand the Express framework at a very basic level, I will *NOT* be using:

 - Any client-side technology
 - A database